-Class visits are regularly arranged to support learning.
+Class visits are generally arranged termly to support learning.
 Parents/carers will be told about any visits and the voluntary contribution to cover the cost well in advance.
+We subsidise most trips, capping trip contributions at £10 to limit the costs to parents/carers.